-Of the 3 Limited Assurance internal audits the actions either have been addressed or actions taken to mitigate the risk.
+Of the [] Limited Assurance internal audits [state actions to address the weaknesses].

-As part of the audit programme, the internal auditors also carried out 1 follow up audit to check progress against all Priority 1 and 2 Recommendations.
-These reports are discussed at Joint Audit Committee.
+As part of the audit programme, the internal auditors also carried out [] follow up audits to check progress against all Priority 1 and 2 Recommendations.
+These reports are discussed at Joint Audit Committee].